The recipe for making a great game?

 Now I wouldn’t say that this is the exact recipe you should be aiming to follow, or that these qualities are best used in equal parts, but it certainly is true that many good games contain something exactly the same and something similar to another game (or games), along with something that distinctive about them.

-There definitely is a balance the needs to be maintained.
+There definitely is a balance that needs to be maintained.

 Leaning too much in one direction could be a recipe for disaster or at least a much less successful game.